tier2tickets/Knowledge-Base/content/integration/advanced.rst

 	if sum(1 for c in message if c.isupper())/len(message) > 0.75: priority = 0

-Putting it all together, here is what those rules look like when put into the :ref:`Advanced Options <content/integration/advanced:Advanced Options>` box as JSON:
+Putting it all together, here is what those rules look like when put into the :ref:`Advanced Options <content/integration/advanced:-Depricated- Advanced Options>` box as JSON:

 .. image:: images/custom_rules1.png